cjstreet/MechaCar_Statistical_Analysis/README.md

 ### **Individual T-tests:**
  <img src="https://github.com/cjstreet/MechaCar_Statistical_Analysis/blob/main/resources/individ_lots_t_test.png" width="700" height="900">

 In summary, Lot 1 (p-value of 1), Lot 2 (p-value of 0.6), and Lot 3 (p-value of 0.04) all had different p-values.
-Lot 1 and 3 the PSI values are not different from the population mean.
-However lot 2 the p-value is .347 which means there is evidence that the suspension coil is different from the population mean.
+Lot 1 and 2 the p-values are not different from the population mean.
+However, Lot 3 has a p-value of 0.04 which means there is evidence that the suspension coil is different from the population mean.

 ## Study Design: MechaCar vs Competition.